 Now in the final stretch before a decisive May 7 presidential vote, France is seeing some parallels with the political mood in the United States just before the November upset that propelled Donald Trump to the presidency.

-From being targeted by Russian hackers to trying to unite a divided left against a far-right resurgence, Emmanuel Macron is finding himself facing many of the same obstacles that converged to block Hillary Clinton's path to the White House last November.
+From Russian hackers to trying to unite a divided left against a far-right resurgence, Emmanuel Macron is finding himself facing many of the same obstacles that converged to block Hillary Clinton's path to the White House last November.

 The results of France’s April 23 first round closely reflected what the polls had predicted: Macron and Marine Le Pen both advanced to the final with 24 percent and 21.3 percent of the vote, respectively.
 Le Pen's National Front had never won more than 20 percent in a presidential vote and her strong showing indicates a revival of right-wing appeal.
 Slightly more than 22 percent of voters abstained in the first round, the highest abstention rate in France since 2002.